HavidDulsman/QA-AWSGroupProject/README.md

 11. Select **'Build Now'** to pull the service from the Github master branch and build the application.

 ### Adding a webhook to Jenkins for automatic builds
-1. Inside your forked Github repository, click the settings button on the top navigation bar and then click the webhook button on the left hand side navigation bar
+1. Inside your forked Github repository, click the **'Settings'** button on the top navigation bar and then click the **'Webhook'** button on the left hand side navigation bar

 2. Click **'Add Webhook'**

-3. inside the Payload Url box enter your jenkins url with /github-webhook/ added at the end
+3. inside the **'Payload Url'** box enter your jenkins url with /github-webhook/ added at the end

 4. Inside the **'Content Type'** drop down box select the **'application/x-www-form-urlencoded'** option